raven-os/nest/doc/nest-03.md

 Aborting.
 ```

 It's pretty self-explanatory.
-You'll need to specify a little bit more what you want.
+You'll need to specify your request.
 In this case, specifying the category is enough, since the repository for both results are the same.
 So you would need to type `nest install sys-devel/gcc` for example.